Yes.

 Working could be making—making would be working.

 Will you keep making?
 I’d hope for an affirmative answer.

 That you’d keep going the way of your journey.

 And that you’d go in, go out further, go deeper.

-To a half century and counting — I’ve worked as
+To this half century practice—I’ve worked as

 a designer, craftsman, calligrapher and teacher in the space of making things.